d-morrison/IntroStatActivities/_book/13-A19-regression-simulation.md

 * Regression line

-To review these concepts, see Chapters 3 and 7 in the textbook.
+To review these concepts, see Chapter 21 in the textbook.

 ### Diving Penguins